jakemarsh/Ken-Burns-Effect/README.markdown

 The goal of this project is to create a `UIView` that can generate a Ken-Burns-style transition when given an array of `UIImage` objects.

-To use it, you simply need to an an instance of `JMKenBurnsView` and call this method to start the action:
+To use it, you simply need to an an instance of `JBKenBurnsView` and call this method to start the action:

 ``` objc